 Session Window Feature Engineering¶

-Turn a raw stream of messaging events into user sessions -- the same sessionization logic used in clickstream analytics and user behavior modeling.
+Turn a raw stream of messaging events into user sessions, the same sessionization logic used in clickstream analytics and user behavior modeling.

 Problem¶